ZinkNotTheMetal/intro-to-kafka/README.md

 ## Definitions

+**Event Sourcing** - An architectual style or approach to maintaining an application's state by capturing all changes as a sequence of time-ordered, immutable events.

 **Broker** - An event broker is middleware software, appliance or SaaS used to transmit events between event producers and consumers in a publish-subscribe pattern. (in this case Apache Kafka)

 **Message** - A basic unit of communication (object, string, number)